emilydrakesmith/emily-personal-website-v2/README.md

 #### v 2.2.5.0  |  19 July 2021 |  commit --  |  Current Version
 * Added a version note for commit `afeec54eb0348e20eb3ddf02ddfc6cb1c47ae7f1` (ie the commit immediately before this one).
 I got excited and pushed my code without doing so.
 Oops.
+* Refactored the `LeftSidenav.js` component to map over an array of data to produce links instead of hardcoding them.

 [Back to Top](#top)